efalken/SportEth/README.md

 There are several test scripts in smart/hardhat-testlibrary.
 You can put them into the smart/hardhat-test folder and this will execute those scripts. cd into the smart directory
 - type `npm i`
-put seed phrase in `smart/.env` file (creates your fake accounts in tests)
+put a seed phrase in `smart/.env.template` file (creates your fake accounts in tests) and save as `.env`
-- type `yarn hardhat test`
-The tests are described in the ContractTests.xls and ContractTests.docx files in the docs directory.
+- type `yarn hardhat test` in the smart directory to execute tests in the `smart/hardhat-test` directory The tests are described in the ContractTests.xls and ContractTests.docx files in the docs directory.

 To deploy new contract instantiations using localhost you first must start a local chain